Gamification

 Social news feeds

 Social news feeds improve communication around shared goals, engender some friendly competition among participants, and provide an at-a-glance view of recent activity within the app.
-Often based off the Facebook news feed, these tools combine instant messaging with status updates and awards notifications.
+Often based on the Facebook news feed, these tools combine instant messaging with status updates and awards notifications.

 Reporting